Mental stretching, the required sacrifice

 devoid of deductive rational accessibility,

-of even one of four corners of truth,
+of even one of four dimensions of truth,

 and without capacity to empathize with their well-mentored praxis,